Jarvis Disaster Law

 Journey's End Mobilehome Park Residents

-Honored by the community she represented for securing the landmark $2M+ insurance settlement and protecting their housing site.
+Honored by the community she represented for securing the landmark precedent-setting insurance settlement and protecting their housing site.

 🎖️